isaaclhk/Projects/Python projects/CXR.md

 It can also help reduce the workload of healthcare professionals, especially in resource-limited settings, allowing them to focus on more complex cases and providing better quality care to patients.
 Moreover, it can help bridge the gap in healthcare access, making pneumonia diagnosis more widely available to people who live in underserved areas or have limited access to healthcare.

-In this project, we will create a convolutional neural network to classify chest x-ray images, predicting whether or not the the image belongs to a patient with pneumonia.
+In this project, we will create a convolutional neural network to classify CXRs images, predicting whether or not the the image belongs to a patient with pneumonia.

 ### About the Dataset
-[This dataset](https://data.mendeley.com/datasets/rscbjbr9sj/2) comprises of anterior-posterior chest X-ray images taken from pediatric patients aged one to five years old who received medical care at Guangzhou Women and Children's Medical Center in Guangzhou.
+[This dataset](https://data.mendeley.com/datasets/rscbjbr9sj/2) comprises of anterior-posterior CXR images taken from pediatric patients aged one to five years old who received medical care at Guangzhou Women and Children's Medical Center in Guangzhou.
 These images were acquired during the patients' routine clinical care.
 To ensure quality control, all chest radiographs were initially reviewed and low-quality or unreadable scans were removed.
 The images were then graded by two expert physicians, and a third expert checked the evaluation set to account for any grading errors (Kermany et al., 2018).

 Originally, the dataset was divided into three folders (train, test, val) with subfolders for each image category (Pneumonia/Normal).
 However, I've combined all three folders to create two main folders (Pneumonia/Healthy) in order to manually shuffle and split the images into training, validation, and test sets of custom proportions.
 The dataset comprises 5,863 X-ray images (JPEG) categorized into two categories (Pneumonia/Normal).